Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 Around the World in Eighty Games is a book by Marcus du Sautoy about his trip around the world, borne of his argument that games have always been an integral element of human civilization.

-Beyond being simple forms of entertainment, these games have also been a source of mathematical concepts, as confirmed by Sautoy during his trip.
+These games are far more than simple entertainment.
+They have also served as a wellspring of mathematical concepts, as du Sautoy confirmed during his travels.
 This discovery extended to casinos and other gambling platforms where simple games now rely on complex probability theories.

 Thus, du Sautoy sought to prove that modern-day platforms, like the ones found at Bovada casino online, are simply renditions of long-forgotten games from older cultures.
 By exploring the history of these games, he discovered and proved their origins in ancient times and their evolution across continents.
 Here are some insights gained and how casinos integrate them into modern-day gambling.